About us

 The OPCC also receives a range of professional, transactional, support and administrative services provided by Kent Police staff who are employed by the Chief Constable.
 These services are provided under section 2(5) and paragraph 7(1) of Schedule 2 of the Police Reform and Social Responsibility Act 2011.

-The data below may not add up to our full establishment of posts due to current vacancies or temporary staff.
-The below data does not include any members of OPCC staff currently seconded to Kent Police or other organisations.
+The data below provides an overview of the current make-up of OPCC staff.
+The figures may not equal our full establishment of posts due to vacancies or the employment of temporary staff.
+The data does not include members of staff currently seconded to Kent Police or other organisations.

 Gender | Number of staff |